deeps29/group-flats-and-lights/README.md

-# Group and Rename Frames for PixInsight WBPP
+# Group and Rename astrophotography data for PixInsight WBPP

 This script helps group flat frames and light frames based on the dates they were taken.
 The grouping keyword `Grp` is added as a prefix to each file name, which can be used in PixInsight's WBPP for easy batch processing.